 - How to avoid feeling overwhelmed by decluttering

-In the very least, making sure each member of the family puts their own dishes in the dishwasher instead of dumping in the sink is one of many simple habits everyone can do.
+At the very least, making sure each member of the family puts their own dishes in the dishwasher instead of dumping them in the sink is one of many simple habits everyone can do.

 RELATED READING: HOW TO SIMPLIFY YOUR BEFORE SCHOOL ROUTINE